 Creating a personal healing Mandala

-No artistic experience or ability is needed, this is a process of stepping out of judgment and ego to allow ourself to draw from our heart as we access our inner wisdom.
-Each Mandala is themed around a subject, which will be reviewed along with a brief history of the Mandala.
-Before creating a mandala a personal healing intention will be set.
+No artistic experience or ability is needed, this is a process of stepping out of judgment and ego and draw from our heart as we access our inner wisdom.
+Each Mandala is inspired by our personal intention.

-The mandala process begins by tracing a circle with white pencil onto a black sheet of paper.
+The actual mandala process begins by tracing a white circle onto a black sheet of paper.
 This white circle is the "container" for the Mandala.
 A white dot placed within the circle represents our beginning point.
-This dot is the "seed" of intention and the starting point of our mandala.
+This dot is the "seed" of intention.
 We then enter into quiet reflection as we sit comfortably and become aware of our breathing, releasing all worry, anxiety or fear.
-We will be invited to open our third eye and our heart as we journey to receive a healing symbol or insight.
+We will be invited to open our minds eye and our heart as we journey to receive a healing symbol or insight.
 Everyone will draw in silence for approximately one hour.
-After the creation of the Mandala, each person will meditate on its message for them and write this on the back of the mandala.
-This message will be brought into our heart as we awaken within.
+After the creation of the Mandala, each person will meditate on its message and write it on the back of the mandala.
+This message will be brought into our heart as we carry it forward.

 For more information contact Laural at: firstname.lastname@example.org